Nolu-M/Notes-code/README.md

 - Power BI service can automatically look for insights in a dashboard, report, or dataset
 - From the list of items in your workspace, select the ellipsis beside the dataset that you're interested in and then select Get quick insights
     - Power BI searches the data for patterns and after about 15 seconds, the notification changes to let you know that Power BI found some insights.
+    - select the View insights button on the notification, you're presented with a page of visuals.
+You can scroll down through the page to view and consider the visuals

+- With Quick Insights, you can let Power BI do the work to spot outliers and trends in your data.
+Use those findings in your dashboards or continue to refine and filter to get to the insights that you need

 ### Create and configure a dashboard
+- Dashboards in Power BI are one-page collections of visualizations that are created from within the Power BI service.
+You can create dashboards by pinning visuals from reports.
+- To pin a visual, open its report on the Power BI service.
+Hover over the visual that you want to pin and select the pin icon.

+- can select a destination dashboard for the visual from the drop-down menu or create a new dashboard.
+- You can pin visualizations from multiple reports and pages to a single dashboard, allowing you to combine different datasets and sources into a single page of insights.
+- After a visual has been pinned to a dashboard, it's called a tile
+- dashboards appear in the navigation pane on the left side of the Power BI service
+- Hover over a tile and select the pencil icon to open the Tile details form, where you can change information in the Title or Subtitle fields.

+- Select a dashboard tile to view the report from which it originated.
+You can also change that link by using the Set custom link field on the Tile details form.
+-  can pin tiles from one dashboard to another, for example, if you have a collection of dashboards and want to create one summary board.
+    - hover over the tile and select the pin icon.
+Dashboards are simple to create and to change.
+You can customize your one-page dashboard to show exactly the information that it should

 ### Ask questions of your data with natural language
+- get answers about your data is by asking questions in the Q&A feature of Power BI
+- **NOTE:** Currently, Power BI Q&A only supports answering queries that are asked in English; however, a preview is available for Spanish that can be enabled by your Power BI administrator.

+#### Explore Q&A
+- can use Q&A to explore your data by using the intuitive, natural language capabilities of Power BI and receive answers in the form of charts and graphs

+#### 1. Ask a question

 ### Create custom Q&A suggestions